alfrcr/paginathing/readme.md

 # Paginathing

-#### Paginate Everything (support BootstrapCSS)
+#### Paginate Everything (support BootstrapCSS 5)

 a dead-simple jQuery plugin for paginate your html elements.
-[DEMO](https://alfrcr.github.io/paginathing/)
+[DEMO](https://paginathing.netlify.app)

-How the plugin's work?
+#### How does the plugin work?

-Originally paginathing.js hide all your selector's children dom.
-Then shows the dom based on active pages by using jQuery .show()
+Originally `paginathing.js` hide all your selector's children DOM.
+Then shows the DOM based on active page by using jQuery .show()

 ## Requirements